FNNDSC/pfdcm/README.md

 Note that the `-u` means "use configured parameters" which are defined initially in the `defaults.json` file and written to the `pfdcm`  database using appropriate setup directives (see the `workflow.sh`).

 Please note that many more options/tweaks etc are available.
 Feel free to ping the authors for additional info.
-This page (and wiki) will be updated.

 _-30-_